The Osmonds: Television era

 The Donny & Marie Show was canceled in 1979, and the Osmonds found themselves in debt and without a clear direction.
 The group switched from Polydor to corporate affiliate Mercury Records and released another album, Steppin' Out, was a transitional album for the Osmonds and was produced by Maurice Gibb, as Curb had temporarily left the recording industry after being unexpectedly elected Lieutenant Governor of California.
 Among its tracks was the first recorded version of "Rest Your Love on Me", a country song that became a hit for Gibb's group, the Bee Gees, and topped the country charts in a cover version by Conway Twitty.
-Steppin' Out itself was a major failure, with the album failing to chart and its only charting single, "You're Mine," reaching only to No. 138 on the Record World charts; it would be their only album on the Mercury label.
+Steppin' Out itself was a major failure, with the album failing to chart and its only charting single, "You're Mine", reaching only to No. 138 on the Record World charts; it would be their only album on the Mercury label.

 The family also produced two unsuccessful projects for Marie, a sitcom pilot that never aired and a variety show revival that lasted seven episodes in 1980 and 1981.
-Donny, angry at being typecast as a teen idol, retreated from the public spotlight shortly thereafter.
 The family also fell prey to embezzlers who came on as business partners to help finance the television show; several went to prison for their crimes.

 George Osmond refused to let the family declare bankruptcy and ordered his children honor all of their financial obligations by whatever means necessary, effectively forcing the Osmonds to return to the road.

-Later careers

-Marie Osmond

-Marie recorded several successful duets with Donny and continued to sing country music; she had several Top 40 country hits in the mid-1980s, the biggest of which was "Meet Me in Montana" with Dan Seals (No. 1).
-She starred in the Broadway revivals of the musicals The King and I (as the lead, Anna) and The Sound of Music (as the lead, Maria) in the mid-1990s.
-She returned to television first in the short-lived 1995 ABC sitcom Maybe This Time and then with Donny in 1998 to co-host Donny & Marie, a talk-entertainment show that lasted two seasons.

-Marie suffered from postpartum depression and wanted to help other women who suffered from it.
-In 2001 Marie, Marcia Wilkie, and Dr. Judith Moore wrote a book on postpartum depression titled, Marie Osmond Behind the Smile.
+Donny was largely exempted from this requirement, as George had correctly determined that Donny's marriage would eliminate his bankability and end his career.
+Donny, angry at being typecast as a teen idol, retreated from the public spotlight shortly thereafter.
+The family paid off their debts by 1983.

+After television